debjitpaul/debjitpaul.github.io/_pages/about.md

 Finally, my long-term research objective is to imbue machines with human-like communication abilities and commonsense knowledge and reasoning capabilities.
 Build AI systems that can do complex interplay between language, knowledge representation, and cognitive reasoning processes.-->

 My overarching research objective is to enhance the <b>reasoning capabilities of artificial agents</b> by advancing their ability to understand the complex interplay between language, knowledge representation, and cognitive reasoning processes.
-To accomplish this goal, I have focused my investigations in three areas:
+To accomplish this goal, I have focused my investigations on three areas:

 <ul>
 <li><b>Reasoning with knowledge representations</b> - AI agents must be grounded by knowledge dynamics to generalize to unseen situations robustly.
 My research has focused on designing computational models capable of reasoning over knowledge. <br /></li>